keycloak/keycloak-community/design/rich-authorization-requests.md

 The type of data contained in authorization details is infinite and depends on the field (Payment, Health, Tax Data, etc...)

 Therefore, it will be more scalable to add the processing of authorization details as SPI (e.g. `RarProcessor.Class`).
-Then, an extension can come with the specific implementation.
+Then, an extension will come with the specific implementation.

-However, there is some default configuration and behavior keycloak should implement:
+However, there is some default configuration and behavior which should be implemented:

 - Add parameters in Authorization Server Metadata
 - Add parameters in Client Metadata